 Juliette Binoche and Ralph Fines are a surprisingly fine Catherine and Heathcliffe in 1992 film version.

 The heights of torment

-There have been about a dozen film and television adaptations of Wuthering Heights since the famed 1939 movie, but one of the most interesting may be the 1992 movie that bills itself as Emily Brontë.
-(Apparently they had to get around copyright issues, since rights to "Wuthering Heights" were owned by the studio that did the 1939 film.
+There have been about a dozen film and television adaptations of Wuthering Heights since the famed 1939 movie, but one of the most interesting is the 1992 movie that bills itself as Emily Brontë's Wuthering Heights.
+(Apparently they had to get around copyright issues, since rights to just "Wuthering Heights" were owned by the studio that did the 1939 film.